forlandi26-hash/Fullsoul-foot-pressure-sensor/README.md

 ----------------------------------------------------------------------------------------
 This project is a further development of the 2024 CACOM project fcosued on wireless plantar pressure measurement using sensor-laden insoles.
 The intent is to caputre real time pressure data from 208 sensors, to demonstrate shifts in pressure.

+readme must contain a concise guide describing what's inside the package and how to reproduce your key results.